justinjsd/python-exercises/README.md

 # 🐍 Python Exercises

-Welcome to **Python Advanced** – a repository where I track my progress and share my learnings from the [Python Advanced MOOC](https://www.mooc.fi/en/) provided by the University of Helsinki!
+Welcome to **Python Exercises ** – a repository where I track my progress and share my learnings from the [Python MOOC](https://www.mooc.fi/en/) provided by the University of Helsinki!
 This course dives into advanced Python topics, helping to strengthen skills in topics like functional programming, concurrency, data structures, and more.

 ---